rowlandcoping/smokingbuns/TESTING.md

 The navigation is clear and obvious on all device sizes, with additional immidiacy through having no additional widgets to open.
 The navigation is the core of the site.

 *"What do they sell? users... want as much info as they can get online, as fast as they can get it.
 This includes the menu, which they want to be able to access and read quickly and in full."*\
-The main homepage callout immediately details what the restaurant sells, its theme and where it is located.
-Navigation is immediate and clear, with the Menu page the first option.
+The main index.html callout immediately details what the restaurant sells, its theme and where it is located.
+Navigation is immediate and clear, with the menu.html the first option.

 *"Clear branding: This userbase needs to know what is on offer, as well as getting a feel for the theme and style or the restaurant, from the very first page."*\
-The homepage styling and callout text provides and immediate overview of the restaruant and what it sells, whilst clearly communicating the theme through styling and fonts.
+The index.html styling and callout text provides and immediate overview of the restaruant and what it sells, whilst clearly communicating the theme through styling and fonts.
 The big picture of a tasty burger gets home what they can expect to eat when they visit!

 *"X-factor: The target audience wants, for want of a better word, cool stuff."*\
 Although more limited in scope than I would like to implement various CSS effects because of the limitations of mobile, the unique menu visuals, entertaining fonts and eye-catching theming set this website apart from others.

 *"Contact Information: As important as the menu, they want to know where this place is, how to get there, and how to book it."*\
 This was a trade-off, and in the end a matter of balancing the need to drive bookings against providing more general information.
-However the Homepage Callout makes clear where the restaurant is located, which means the call to action to book is on every page via the navigation.
+However the index.html Callout makes clear where the restaurant is located, which means the call to action to book is on every page via the navigation.
 The booking page contains full contact and booking information prominently displayed.

 *"Peer review: As a social generation, it is very important what their cohorts think.
 Our users need validation to help their purchasing decisions, in the form of reviews and testimonials."*\
-The Homepage provides immediate validation in the form of positive customer reviews, and the footer contains links to social and review platforms.
+The index.html provides immediate validation in the form of positive customer reviews, and the footer contains links to social and review platforms.

 *"Venue Information: Very much on a theme, they want to see what the place looks like to make sure it's sufficiently Instagramable."*\
 The about section contains appropriate images of the venue food as well as the staff to provide all the information people need.